 If you are currently a fugitive from Nebraska, the most important question you have is whether or not Nebraska will exercise its right to extradite you.
 Just because a state can extradite a fugitive doesn’t mean it will do so.
-The decision to extradite is made on a case by case basis, usually taking two primary factors into consideration — how bad the state wants you back and whether the state has the available resources.
+The decision to extradite is made on a case-by-case basis, usually taking two primary factors into consideration — how bad the state wants you back and whether the state has the available resources.

 The reality is that not all fugitives are the same.
 How badly a state wants to extradite you, therefore, depends on the severity of the crime involved to a great extent.
-It is unusual for a state to extradite someone for a misdemeanor; however, even lower level felonies may not be considered serious enough to extradite, particularly if they are non-violent felonies.
+It is unusual for a state to extradite someone for a misdemeanor; however, even lower-level felonies may not be considered serious enough to extradite, particularly if they are non-violent felonies.

 From a pragmatic point of view, the cost of extraditing a fugitive must also be taken into consideration.
 The closer the distance between states is, the more likely it is that you will be extradited, as a general rule.
 As you can well imagine, sending law enforcement officers from Nebraska to Kansas to extradite a fugitive is considerably more cost-effective than sending those same officers all the way to Florida or Maine.

-If you are concerned about the possibility of extradition in the State of Nebraska, it is in your best interest to consult with an experienced Nebraska I-80 drug stop lawyer immediately about the specific facts and circumstances of your case.
+If you are concerned about the possibility of extradition in the State of Nebraska, it is in your best interest to consult with an experienced Nebraska criminal lawyer immediately about the specific facts and circumstances of your case.